 Here’s where Faithlife Equip comes in: with a single subscription (and a single login, bless!), your church unlocks a host of products that all work together.
 As the first-ever integrated ministry platform, Faithlife Equip gives your church all this:

 The best part: we aren’t even done building it out yet.
-You can get in before April 12 at special early access pricing, which means you’ll get all the new perks as they roll out while paying the best price.
+You can start right now and still get all the new perks as they roll out.

-And all along the way, you’ll enjoy the benefit of seamless integration and a single bill.
+And along the way, you’ll enjoy the benefit of seamless integration and a single bill.